theplow-kwak/scripts/TIPS.md

-# kernel tracing on ubuntu
+# Kernel tracing on ubuntu

 > https://wiki.ubuntu.com/Kernel/BuildYourOwnKernel#Obtaining_the_source_for_an_Ubuntu_release